I show you how I use fun and interesting Spanish media like music videos, TV shows, and movies to learn Spanish.

-scriptorium method by Professor Arguelles A Scriptorium (which literally means “a place for writing”) is a room in medieval European monasteries devoted to the copying of manuscripts by monastic scribes.
+A Scriptorium (which literally means “a place for writing”) is a room in medieval European monasteries devoted to the copying of manuscripts by monastic scribes.

-I’d like to share with you a language-learning technique that is not something I would personally prefer to use but I do think that it will suit a lot of personalities out there–if you’re a grammar nerd, or really feel like you have to learn the formal grammar and syntax of a language to actually learn the language itself, then this is for you.
 I don’t take a side in this argument, I don’t think there should be an argument: it’s simply a matter of different personality types and what works best for you.
 The two extreme opposites here are people like me and Benny who hate any kind of formal classroom-like learning and just prefer to speak, speak, speak and sort of learn as we go, then there are people like Professor Arguelles (who speaks 13 different languages and is certainly no slouch), Randy, and Iversen on HTLAL who much prefer to learn the formal grammar and syntax of a language so that they can really get a ‘feel’ for the structure of it and this allows them to effectively put everything together and truly understand the language, which is fine, too.
 Whatever works most effectively for you is what you should do.

 The Scriptorium Method